stephmelanofridis/smart/README.md

 ## Technologies Used

-Technologies used to make this site were:
+The technologies used to make this site were:

 * React
 * Styled-components
 * Material UI